Acrto3Hil3/FRT-GYM-Project/README.md

 # FRT-GYM-Project
-This is my Gym Static Frontend Website !!
+This is my Static GYM Frontend Website !!

 🏋️ GymStatic - Simple and Stylish Gym Website Template 🏋️